awslabs/sagemaker-battlesnake-ai/Documentation/SetupSourceControl.md

 Using the outputs tab of the AWS CloudFormation stack, click on the link next to _SourceEditionInNotebook_.

-Once the Jupyter notebook open, click new and openterminal like on the screenshot:
+Once the Jupyter notebook open, click new and open *Terminal* like on the screenshot:

 ![Open a terminal](images/OpenTerminal.png "Open a terminal")

 This should open an terminal like this:

 ![Jupyter terminal](images/terminal.png "Jupyter terminal")

 Once open type the following commands:

 ```
-cd SageMaker/battlesnake/
+cd SageMaker/
 git clone <YOUR-GIT-URL>

 # You should set your git author identity